deepaksood619/deepaksood619.github.io/docs/ai/data-science/intro.md

 ## Types of Data Science

-1. Descriptive Analytics (Business Intelligence)
+### Descriptive Analytics (Business Intelligence)

 Get useful data in front of the right people in the form of dashboards, reports and emails

 - Which customers have churned?
 - Which homes have sold in a given location, and do homes of a certain size sell more quickly?

-2. Predictive Analytics (Machine Learning):
+### Predictive Analytics (Machine Learning)

 Put data science models continuously into production

 - Which customers may churn?
 - How much will a home sell for, given its location and number of rooms?

-3. Prescriptive Analytics (Decision Science):
+### Prescriptive Analytics (Decision Science)

 Use data to help a company make decisions

 - What should we do about the particular types of customers that are prone to churn?
 - How should we market a home to sell quickly, given its location and number of rooms?

 ## Fields

-1. **Data Analysis**
+### Data Analysis

 Taking raw information and turning it into knowledge that can be acted on or that can drive a decision